EldonGabriel/eldongabriel.github.io/_posts/2025-09-09-hardening-windows-security.md

 <div style="text-align:center;">
   <h1 style="display:inline-block; border-bottom:3px solid #fff; padding-bottom:4px;">How It Maps to the Job / Framework</h1>
 </div>
-- These exercises map to **System Administrator / Security Operations roles (NIST NICE: PR.AT, PR.IP)**, focusing on access control and endpoint protection.
+- These exercises map to **System Administrator / Security Operations roles (NIST NICE: Protection and Defense Awareness and Training (PR.AT), Information Protection Processes and Procedures (PR.IP))**, focusing on access control and endpoint protection.
 - Skills gained are directly applicable in professional environments for hardening Windows endpoints, mitigating insider threats, and supporting compliance frameworks like ISO 27001 or NIST CSF.

 ---